 to Formentera.
 The climate is mild and winds in summer are very moderate, making the Balearics very well suited for family sailing holidays.

-The infrastructure for yachting is brilliant.
+The infrastructure for boat rental in the Balearic Islands is brilliant.
 There are shipyards, repair services, nautical shops and many charter providers.
 In addition, you can choose from a variety of ports that all cater perfectly for the yacht charterer´s needs.
 In Spain there is a real zest for pleasure boating.
 You will find many `Club Nauticos` with sailing schools, there are numerous regattas and the nautical tradition is as popular nowadays as it ever was.

 Another huge advantage if you charter a sailboat or a motor yacht in the Balearic Islands is the easy accessibility.
 Both Mallorca and Ibiza airport offer many flights to all the major European destinations.
 There are also very good ferry and speedboat connections with ports on the Spanish mainland, i.e. Barcelona